 - improve strategic regional and national connectivity, particularly for freight and tourism

-- improve air quality and noise for those that live and work along the route
+- aim to improve air quality and noise for those that live and work along the route

 - improve connectivity between key employment areas of Cumbria, Tees Valley and Tyne and Wear areas